jrengdahl/H503/README.txt

 -- input from a pin
 -- output to a pin
--- calibrate the CPU clock (to make sure the crystal, PLL, and spin-delay loop are correct) -- execute a single LDR to a given memory location
+-- calibrate the CPU clock (to make sure the crystal, PLL, and spin-delay loop are correct) -- set the CPU clock to a given frequency
+-- execute a single LDR to a given memory location
 -- execute a single STR to a given memory location
 -- print a summary of the flash and RAM
+-- run a benchmark of the thread switcher
 -- print the help

 The command line processor is simple and easily expanded with new commands.